verlok/vanilla-lazyload/README.md

-LazyLoad is a fast, lightweight and flexible script that **speeds up your web application** by loading your content images, videos and iframes only **as they enter the viewport**.
+LazyLoad is a fast, lightweight and flexible script that **speeds up your web application** by deferring the loading of your below-the-fold images, videos and iframes to **when they will enter the viewport**.
 It's written in plain "vanilla" JavaScript, it leverages the [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) API, it works with [responsive images](https://alistapart.com/article/responsive-images-in-practice) and it supports native lazy loading.
 See [notable features](#-notable-features) for more.

 [![vanilla-lazyload (latest)](https://img.shields.io/npm/v/vanilla-lazyload/latest.svg)](https://www.npmjs.com/package/vanilla-lazyload)
 [![vanilla-lazyload (downloads)](http://img.shields.io/npm/dy/vanilla-lazyload.svg)](https://www.npmjs.com/package/vanilla-lazyload)